Updated: Mar 3, 2022

 Most of the testing effort, and in some cases all of it, is strictly the responsibility of the Agile team.
 They should perform all activities related to delivering high-quality solutions to their customers.

-The whole-team approach is limited in specific scenarios such as scaling or a specific testing process that demands specialized knowledge and experience that do not exist in the team (e.g. performance, scale, and security testing).
+The whole-team approach is limited in specific scenarios such as scaling or a particular testing process that demands specialized knowledge and experience that do not exist in the team (e.g., performance, scale, and security testing).

 Why Do We Need Independent Test Teams?

 To handle these situations, there is a need to establish (or at least consider) independent test teams (yes, like in the traditional environment) that provide the second quality layer by handling some of the more challenging test activities that the regular Agile team cannot.